Published::draft

 A better way to direct my limited attention was called for!
 And I found it in Spaced Repetition

-When a piece is added to Instapaper - a Roam "block" for it is automatically created
+When a piece is added to Readwise Reader - a Roam "block" for it is automatically created

 It's tagged with to/read and configured to become an SRS Card

-The best way I know of to direct my attention programmatically is Spaced Repetition - I use it extensively for inbox processing, engaging with content over time and developing habits.
+The core pillar of directing my attention programmatically is Spaced Repetition - I use it extensively for inbox processing, engaging with content over time and developing habits.

 How does this work: